 Ensure the EMR includes the latest technology.

 Not every EMR is designed to facilitate top MIPS performance.
 Practices should be looking for integrated technology that seamlessly connects clinical, financial and operational data.
-Assisted coding is an especially valuable functionality.
+Effortless coding is an especially valuable functionality.
 This feature employs predictive charting to determine if a patient qualifies for specific MIPS measures in real-time.
 It then presents providers data fields related to those measures during the patient visit, allowing them to better capture relevant data and improve charting accuracy, which leads to stronger reporting.
 The technology helps providers proactively manage their MIPS reports, which is more efficient and effective than addressing issues after the fact.

 Continually assess performance.